eugk/ciso-interview-questions/README.md

 # CISO Interview Questions
 This is a collection of questions to ask about the team and the company when you're interviewing for a CISO position.
-I think most of it is also relevant for other security leadership roles.
+I think most of them are also relevant for other security leadership roles.
+Please feel free to submit additions!

 ## Company
 * Does the company tolerate brilliant jerks?